 It’s common to find caladium plants for sale in the annuals section of garden centers in the spring.
 But they’re actually tender perennials that can survive for many years with the proper care.

-Caladiums can be grown as perennials if you live in a warm climate (growing zone 9 or higher).
+They can be left in the ground if you live in a warm climate (zone 9 or higher).
 But for most of us, they won’t survive the winter if left outside.
 So they must be brought indoors in the fall.

 3 Methods Of Overwintering Caladiums

-There are three ways to overwinter caladiums, and these methods will work for all caladium varieties.
-The method you choose will depend on where you live, and how you’re growing caladiums.
+There are three ways to overwinter caladiums, and these methods will work for all varieties.
+The method you choose will depend on where you live, and where you planted them.

-- Leaving caladium bulbs in the garden over winter (if you live in a warm enough climate)
+- Leaving the bulbs in the garden over winter (if you live in a warm enough climate)

-- Digging up and storing caladium tubers for winter
+- Digging up and storing the tubers for winter

 How To Overwinter Caladium Bulbs

 In this section, I will describe each of the three methods for overwintering caladium tubers in detail.
-The method you choose will depend on the climate you live in, and whether you’re growing caladiums in pots or in the garden.
+The method you choose will depend on the climate you live in, and whether you have them in pots or in the garden.

 Overwintering Caladium Bulbs In The Ground

-If you’re lucky enough to live in a warm enough climate, you can just leave your caladium bulbs right in the ground all winter.
+If you’re lucky enough to live in a warm enough climate, you can just leave your caladiums right in the ground all winter.

 They will eventually go dormant, and all the foliage will die back.
 But, once the soil warms in the spring, they’ll grow back better than ever.